epoca-technology/epoca-gui/README.md

 # EPOCA GUI

-Epoca GUI is an application designed to interact with the Core API through HTTP Requests.
+Epoca GUI is a Progressive Web Application designed to interact with the Core API through HTTP Requests.

 ## Requirements